UniversalDependencies/docs/_la/feat/NameType.md

 ### <a name="Nat">`Nat`</a>: designation of nationality

-Term which indicates some kind of national or ethnic membership, possibly defined by ancestry, or inhabitants of a particular territory.
+Term which indicates some kind of national or ethnic membership, possibly defined by ancestry, or inhabitants of a particular territory, city, or similar.

 In Latin, it is very often an [adjective](la-pos/ADJ), which can be used for persons and inanimated entites alike, and can be substantivised.